lushbysoni/blog/_posts/2020-09-19-bye-bye-dullhow-to-glow-up-.md

 The “self care” and “glow up” movement has shifted a lot of people’s mentality on skin care and wellness.

 &nbsp; Perhaps by now we have all heard monikers coined around the word hydrate, so we pretty much understand why water is essential for great skin.
-A healthy balanced diet that incorporates fruits and vegetables is also essential for healthy glow skin.
+A healthy balanced diet that incorporates fruits and vegetables is also essential for healthy glowing skin.

 &nbsp; The next step to take in order to boost that glow is to add an exfoliant to your regimen.
 Those could be physical exfoliants that range from simple ones like loofahs, exfoliating gloves, beaded shower gels to the more complex microdermabrasion and many others.&nbsp;